Chicago/Turabian Basics: Footnotes

 It may not be possible to find the author/contributor information; some sources may not even have an author or contributor- for instance, when you cite some websites.
 Simply omit the unknown information and continue with the footnote as usual.

 Citing a part of a work

-When citing a specific part of a work, provide the relevant page or section identifier.
+When citing a specific part of a work in the Chicago footnotes format, for example, when citing an article in Chicago, provide the relevant page(s) or section identifier.
 This can include specific pages, sections, or volumes.
 If page numbers cannot be referenced, simply exclude them.
-Below are different templates:

 Chapter in a book:

-Garrett P. Serviss, “A Trip of Terror,” in A Columbus of Space (New York: Appleton, 1911), 17-32.
+- Garrett P. Serviss, “A Trip of Terror,” in A Columbus of Space (New York: Appleton, 1911), 17-32.

 Introduction, afterword, foreword, or preface:

 - Scott R. Sanders, introduction to Touchstone Anthology of Contemporary Creative Nonfiction: Work from 1970 to Present, ed.
 Lex Williford and Michael Martone (New York: Simon & Schuster, 2007), x-xii.

 Article in a periodical: